Animator and Graphic Designer

 My undergraduate degree was in Animation, where I earned a first class honours.
-I’ve primarily worked within 3D modelling and texturing, which I’ve applied to animation projects, video games production and advertisements.
+I had primarily worked within 3D modelling and texturing, which I applied to animation projects, video games production and advertisements.

-My overall experience of the course so far has been really positive!
+My overall experience of the course was really positive!
 Coming from a background in animation and graphic design, I was initially quite anxious about entering the ‘world’ of 3D print.
 However, everyone associated with the course is very supportive.

-My main goal is to step into the animation industry with new and innovative ideas that have Industry 4.0 in mind.
-I believe the course is providing me with the valuable technical skills I need to back up those ideas beyond graduation.
+My goal was to step into the animation industry with new and innovative ideas that have Industry 4.0 in mind.
+I believe the MSc Digital Industrialisation course has provided me with the valuable technical skills I needed to back up those ideas beyond graduation.